repat/mytinytodo/src/api/README.md

 ### Get

 #### GET /api/getTitles
 Returns all entries of specified list(`$listname`) and numbers them with an index.
-I'm gonna rewrite this.
+I'm gonna rewrite this with a nested JSON-array.

 Parameters:
 * listname